kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/PLD_Lexicon_Connectivity_Map.md

 ## 📌 Update Notes

-- **v0.5** — Added stability indicators, inline role tags, and links to related docs.
+- **v0.6** — Updated stability levels per *PLD Lexicon Safe Usage & Tiering Guidelines v0.6*.
+- Adjusted `Drift` to 🟡 (linked to formal definition).
+- `Resonance` upgraded from 🔴 to 🟡 with empirical grounding in Dialogic Resonance.
+- `Latent Phase` upgraded from 🔴 to 🟡 with CA and psycholinguistic support.
+- All links to operators now reference sections in the *Mathematical Appendix*.
-- Diagram converted to Mermaid for GitHub compatibility.
+- Diagram remains Mermaid-compatible for GitHub rendering.
-- Added “How to Read” section for onboarding.

 ---

 ## 📘 Citation

-**Phase Loop Dynamics — Lexicon Connectivity Map (v0.5)**
+**Phase Loop Dynamics — Lexicon Connectivity Map (v0.6)**
 <https://github.com/kiyoshisasano-DeepZenSpace>

 > These mappings are **structural guides**, not fixed taxonomies.